 Within OSU, the Center serves as a neutral broker for a diverse and decentralized community of those who engage in STEM learning research by functioning as a central hub and institutional support structure.
 Externally, the Center serves as a representative for OSU’s STEM learning research at the state, national and international levels.
 Major initiatives at the center include 1) institutionalizing of tools and capacities to expand the societal benefit or “broader impacts” of the OSU research enterprise, 2) redefining and modeling undergraduate success, and 3) leading research in both free-choice and formal learning arenas.

 We envision a world in which evidence from research and wisdom from practice guide all learning experiences.

 The STEM Research Center conducts applied research with a broad range of partners and nurtures community engagement toward improved systems of STEM Learning for all.

 The research focus of the center includes a diverse suite of research and evaluation efforts focused on how people with diverse backgrounds and life circumstances build knowledge and understanding about STEM, develop identities as STEM learners and dispositions to engage with STEM-related issues, and ultimately build capacity to apply that knowledge and understanding to their daily and professional lives.
-STEM learning research also includes the study of methods, institutions, media and people who play a role in mediating learning (e.g. schools, museums, magazines, teachers, etc.) and therefore includes research and evaluation of STEM education and science communication.
-The center serves as a neutral broker for a diverse and decentralized community of those who engage in STEM learning research internally at OSU by functioning as a central hub and institutional support structure, and externally by representing OSU STEM learning research at the state, national and international levels.
+Our STEM learning research also includes the study of methods, institutions, media, and people who play a role in mediating learning (e.g. schools, museums, magazines, teachers, etc.) and therefore includes research and evaluation of STEM education and science communication.
+Learn more about our research.